 5.Where do we finish?

-We finish a couple of hours later at the north end of London Bridge.
-It is very close to Monument tube station which is on the Circle and District Lines.
+We finish a couple of hours later next to The Monument to the Great Fire of London.
+It is directly opposite Monument tube station which is on the Circle and District Lines.
 Alternatively, you can spend five, enjoyable minutes walking across London Bridge - or rush across, pretending you're fleeing the raging plague in the city! - to London Bridge station which has excellent transport links for tube or overground and is also in zone 1.